gergelykovacs/android-backend-services/README.md

 - **Service Data** is what can be attached to events and passed between Services even if it must be marshalled and de-marshalled if IPC is used.

-- **Util**s are components by which some sort of reusable functionality can be achieved.
+- **Utils** are components by which some sort of reusable functionality can be achieved.

 ### Milestones